TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 {:.faded}

-Netlify runs the `jekyll build` command for you against your GitHub repo, does SSL/optimization/CDN magic, and publishes your website.
+Netlify runs the `jekyll build` command for you against your GitHub repo, does SSL/optimization/CDN "magic", and publishes your website.
 {:.tldr}

 The following steps will get you started, taken directly from the official [Netlify Jekyll